 - Arthritis/pain management

 - Intervertebral disk disease (acute or chronic) – helps by decreasing pain, swelling, muscle spasms, and stiffness

 - Post-operative pain; especially useful after orthopedic surgeries, such as ACL surgeries, in which it helps to reduce post-operative swelling and pain, and to help regain the use of the limb faster

 Lily—A Patient Case

 Lily is an eight-week-old pit bull puppy that was presented to us after the breeder gave her subcutaneous fluids with tap water.
 She developed a severe infection under the skin, which caused her skin to slough off along her neck and shoulder.

 Lily needed a skin graft; however, due to minimal resources, another way to help her had to be found.
-She was placed on antibiotics for the infection, was started on cold laser therapy and wet-to-dry bandaging.
-This not only helped her with the pain, but also allowed her wounds to heal quickly within several weeks.
+She was placed on antibiotics for the infection and was started on cold laser therapy and wet-to-dry bandaging.
+This not only helped her with the pain but also allowed her wounds to heal quickly within several weeks.
 Lily was left with some skin tension and scarring.

 At this point, the wound had healed enough for surgery to be performed to remove the remaining scar tissue, which was causing tension and discomfort.
 Cold laser therapy was continued after surgery and, within 2 more weeks, she was fully healed with only a minimal scar.